 From romantic cabins and top-notch food to world-class attractions and loads of wine, here are the best things to do in Denmark, Western Australia.

 Nestled into two acres of bushland and only three kilometres from the Denmark town centre and beach, Ark of Denmark is the perfect spot for an excluded getaway not too far from civilisation.
 There are two properties to choose from, Due South and The Yurt, both of which abound with cosy cabin vibes, fireplaces, big windows making you feel at one with nature and wood and stone detailing.
 Relax with all the creature comforts, including claw-foot baths, self-contained kitchens, WiFi, flat-screen TVs and DVDs for when you’ve chewed through all that Netflix has to offer.
 Ark of Denmark welcomes dogs upon request.

 Aiyana Retreat is home to four luxury, eco-friendly villas, all with unique details and personal touches.
 Hosted by Gadi and Lalita Barak, choose between the Tao, Mira, Leela and Rumi villas, all of which feature luxury appliances, handcrafted ceramics, local furniture and artwork and comfortable living spaces.
-Three of the villas boast king beds and spa baths, and the Leela even sleeps two.
+Three of the villas boast king beds and spa baths, and the Leela has two bedrooms.
 Perfect for a romantic weekend away, the retreat is home to the Aiyana Spa where you can book in for a relaxing Hahana hot stone massage or reflexology, and if you need to centre yourself they also offer private yoga sessions.

 William Bay Cottages